 One of the best places to go in Hollywood is the Hollywood Wax Museum if you want to see many celebrities in one place without getting in trouble.
 Of course, they are not actual celebrities, but people have been drawn to the location for decades.

 Something is fascinating about seeing famous people made out of wax.
 Some stories claim the living is not the only people who visit the Wax Museum.
 Numerous people have claimed to see a woman praying in front of The Last Supper exhibit.

-The woman who has been seen praying in front of the exhibit and always vanishes when approached.
-Additional claims about the woman state she never shows up on film regardless of the cameras around and photos were taken.
+The woman who has been seen praying in front of the exhibit always vanishes when approached.
+Additional claims about the woman state she never shows up on film regardless of the cameras around and photos taken.